History of Tyre, Lebanon: Founding millennium (2750–1700 BC)

 The Roman historian Justin wrote that the original founders arrived from the nearby Northern city of Sidon in the quest to establish a new harbour.
-Doric Greek historian Herodotus (c.
-484–425 BC), born in the city of Halicarnassus under the Achaemenid Empire, visited Tyre around 450 BCE at the end of the Greco-Persian Wars (499–449 BC), and wrote in his Histories that according to the priests there, the city was founded around 2750 BCE, as a walled place upon the mainland, now known as Paleotyre (Old Tyre).
+Doric Greek historian Herodotus visited Tyre around 450 BC at the end of the Greco-Persian Wars (499–449 BC), and wrote in his Histories that according to the priests there, the city was founded around 2750 BC, as a walled place upon the mainland, now known as Paleotyre (Old Tyre).
 Archaeological evidence has corroborated this timing.
-Excavations have also found that there had already been some settlements around 2900 BCE, but that they were abandoned.
+Excavations have also found that there had already been some settlements around 2900 BC, but that they were abandoned.

 The Greek historian Eusebius recorded the common myth that the deity Melqart built the city as a favour to the mermaid Tyros and named it after her.
-Melqart – who was worshipped as a divine patron of Tyre for millennia – was called Melqart Heracles in Greek, but is not to be confused with the demigod Heracles (Hercules), hero of the 12 labors.
-However, there are two other main founding legends:
+However, there are two other main founding legends.
 According to the first one, there were two brothers in primeval times – Usoos and Shamenrum – living on the seashore who separated after a fight.
 Usoos took a tree trunk and was the first to sail in it on the sea.
 He landed on an island and consecrated two columns there, one to fire and the other to the wind, thus founding Tyre which was called Ushu in Egypt and Mesopotomia.
 The second legend explains why Astarte as the goddess of fertility was worshipped in Tyre as well: